FREQUENTLY ASKED QUESTIONS (FAQ)

 How much does Sunburst cost?

-Sunburst is free scholarship to families.
+Sunburst is a FREE program for families.
 The Department of Defense (DOD) and the State of California split the $22,000 cost per cadet (75/25).
 The DOD funds 75% and the State of California funds 25%.
-There is some minimal cost associated with attendance. i.e. socks, shoes, t-shirts, sweatpants, etc.

 Do you have to be from Southern California to attend Sunburst?